What do you normally drink in the morning? Coffee? Tea? Water? …?

 I am a coffee drinker, myself – not because I need my cup of joe, nor because I’m addicted to the caffeine, but because I like the taste and it’s a nice ritual.
 There’s just something about heating up our espresso machine, listening to the ssssssssssshhhhttttttt while steaming milk, pulling a foamy shot of espresso, and then pouring it into my favourite thermos.

-- 4 cups apple cider (apple juice works just as well)
+- 4 cups apple cider (apple juice also works, but isn't quite as good)

 - 2 tablespoons honey